-4. Safeguarding from extremism
+6. Safeguarding from extremism

-The school protects the right to freedom of expression.
+The school will do its utmost to safeguard pupils from being drawn into extremism and terrorism, whilst also ensuring it protects the right to freedom of expression.
 This policy is not intended or designed to restrict or prevent legitimate and lawful congregation or debate.

-The school has a dedicated DSL who deals with any incidents of extremism and/or terrorism within our school community.
-As is the school's responsibility under law, we will do our utmost to safeguard our pupils from being drawn into extremism and terrorism.
+The school has a dedicated DSL who will deal with any incidents of extremism and/or terrorism within our school community.